cynwong/Team-Summary/README.md

 ## Description

-Team profile generator is a command line application which generates a HTML page with the development team's information summary.
+Team profile generator is a command-line application that generates an HTML page with the development team's information summary.

 ## User story

-> As a manager
+> As a manager,
 > I want to generate a webpage that displays my team's basic info
 > so that I have quick access to emails and GitHub profiles